maye-msft/SlowlyChangingDimensionsInDeltaLake/README.md

 ## What is Slowly Changing Dimension

-Slowly Changing Dimensions (SCD) are dimensions which change over time and in Data Warehuse we need to track the changes of the attributes keep the accuracy of the report.
+Slowly Changing Dimensions (SCD) are dimensions which change over time and in Data Warehouse we need to track the changes of the attributes keep the accuracy of the report.

 And typically there are three types of SCD